hrdsl21/database-api-connection/README.md

-# database-api-connection
+# Database-api-connection
-Easy way to connect db with api
+Easy way to connect database Mysql with api
+I use apache  server for Mysql

 ## Installation
-pip install, etc
+Use pip install

+##Library:
+fastapi
+mysqlclient
+pydantic
+SQLAlchemy
+starlette
+uvicorn

 ## Configuration
-where change db config, maybe add argparser to configure database from cli
+This script show first step on connection and preper base and fast_api to build future app